aldesantis/toolbox/feed2llm/README.md

-# Feed Processor
+# feed2llm

-A Node.js tool that processes XML/RSS feeds and generates AI-powered summaries of articles using Claude AI.
+A Node.js tool that processes XML/RSS feeds and converts them into an LLM-compatible knowledge base.

 The tool automatically extracts article content using CSS selectors, converts it to clean Markdown, and creates both individual summaries and a comprehensive meta-analysis.

 ## Features